AndyE1232/TicTacToeGame/README.md

 ## Notes:
 * I see a few things in this code such as inheratances one example being with the Computer class inheriting the player class.
-* I also see a few for loops
+* I also see a few for loops.
 * I see some if statements.
 * Somethings I ever really saw before was the pane and nodes.
 * I also never saw the "super" function.